-Formerly the heart of the Axumite empire that spanned for nearly one thousand years, Axum is home to a 24 metre megalith surrounded by a ring of smaller Obelisks.
+Formerly the heart of the Axumite empire that spanned for nearly one thousand years, Axum is home to a 24-metre megalith surrounded by a ring of smaller Obelisks.

-Found, semi-submerged in a pit by a group of Italian soldiers in 1935, the Obelisk was removed from it’s home, partially dismantled, and after over two years in limbo, was transported to Rome as a spoil of war.
+Found, semi-submerged in a pit by a group of Italian soldiers in 1935, the Obelisk was removed from its home, partially dismantled, and after over two years in limbo, was transported to Rome as a spoil of war.

 It was re-erected in Portal Capena square, in front of the Ministry for Italian Relations in Africa, a somewhat ironic end to this stolen spoil of war.

-For nearly 90 years it stayed in Rome, and despite a UN ruling in 1947, as well as multiple talks of its return throughout the years, the lack of funding and technical challenges involved in its repatriation meant very little could be done without Italian cooperation.
+For nearly 90 years it stayed in Rome, and despite a UN ruling in 1947, as well as multiple talks of its return over the years, the lack of funding and technical challenges involved in its repatriation meant very little could be done without Italian cooperation.